Technical Standards & Tolerances

 - This is one of the two tolerances many will advertise.

 - Modeling Degradation: During the conversion of raw scan data into a machinable CAD model, minor “mesh-to-surface” degradation occurs.
 This is an unavoidable byproduct of translating organic shapes into mathematical geometry.
 There are often many changes to the model to allow a mineral to vertically drop into a hole without interferences.
-This often causes open gaps that appear to be oversized, but actually it is to allow either an interference or damage to the mineral, be it through placement or adjustments.
+This often causes open gaps that appear to be oversized, but it is intentionally done to avoid either an interference or damage to the mineral, be it through placement or adjustments.
+This is often where the makers skill becomes noticable.

 2. The Machining Phase (Mechanical Variables)

 - CNC Precision (0.025 mm – 0.1 mm): While our machines are highly accurate, they are subject to environmental physics.
-Ambient temperature, atmospheric pressure, and even ground vibrations from local traffic can fluctuate the effective tolerance within this range.
+Ambient temperature, atmospheric pressure, and even ground vibrations from local traffic, which can fluctuate the effective tolerance within this range.

-- Drilling Dynamics (0.25 mm): Mechanical drilling involves rotational force.
-Standard drill press operations involve a baseline “wobble” of approximately 0.25 mm.
-We account for this during the design phase to ensure functional fitment.
+- Drilling Dynamics (0.25 mm – 1.0 mm): Mechanical drilling involves rotational force.
+Standard drill press operations involve a baseline “wobble.”
+We account for this during the design phase to ensure functional fitment and often calibrate our machines for the best results.

 3. The Finishing Phase (Hand-Craftsmanship)

 - Polishing & Surface Removal (0.01 mm – 2 mm): To achieve our signature optical clarity or “Cold-processed” finish, material must be physically removed from the surface.
-Depending on the desired luster and the initial tool marks, this process can reduce the surface by anywhere from 0.01 mm to as much as 2 mm in extreme cases.
+Depending on the desired luster and the initial tool marks from the previous operations, this process can reduce the surface by anywhere from 0.01 mm to as much as 2 mm in extreme cases.

 Summary: Functional Fit vs. Theoretical Precision